 Income tax expenses.
-Our subsidiaries in PRC are subject to an income tax rate of 25%, except that Hitrans and CBAK Power were recognized as a "High and New Technology Enterprise" and enjoyed a preferential tax rate of 15% from 2021 to 2023.
-Our Hong Kong subsidiaries are subject to profits tax at a rate of 16.5%.
-However, because we did not have any assessable income derived from or arising in Hong Kong, the entities had not paid any such tax.
+Our subsidiaries in PRC are subject to income tax at a rate of 25%, except that Hitrans and CBAK Power are recognized as a "High and New Technology Enterprise" and enjoy a preferential tax rate of 15% from 2021 to 2023.
+Our Hong Kong subsidiaries are subject to a profits tax at a rate of 16.5%.
+However, since we did not have any assessable income derived from or arising in Hong Kong, the subsidiaries had not paid any such tax.